 SWIR imagers (short wavelength infrared) are an important group of surveillance electro-optical imagers due several reasons.
-First, advances in InGaAs technology enabled design of relatively low cost SWIR imagers.
+First, advances in InGaAs technology enabled design relatively low cost SWIR imagers.
 Second, InGaAs imagers are very sensitive and can generate images of observed scenery even at dark nights.
-Third, SWIR imagers are less vulnerable to bad atmospheric conditions than TV/LLLTV cameras working in visible/near infrared band.
+Third, SWIR imagers are less vulnerable to bad atmospheric conditions than VIS-NIR cameras of NVDs working in visible/near infrared band.
 Fourth, SWIR imagers can generate hi-res images even if they are built using much smaller optics than used for design of thermal imagers.
+Fifth, SWIR imagers can see targets irradiated by typical laser range finders or designators that emits light in SWIR band.

-SWIR imagers can use radiation reflected by observed targets to create images of these targets similarly to VIS-NIR cameras.
-SWIR imagers can also use thermal radiation emitted by observed targets to create images of these targets like thermal imagers.
+Non cooled SWIR imagers of spectral band up to 1700nm typically use radiation reflected by observed targets to create images of these targets similarly to VIS-NIR cameras.
+Cooled SWIR imagers of expanded spectral band up to about 2200nm used both reflected light and thermal radiation emitted by observed hot targets.
 Due these features SWIR can be tested using both methodology for testing VIS-NIR cameras or methodology for testing thermal imagers.
 Parameters of InGaAs FPAs can be also used to characterize SWIR imagers.

 Inframet proposes to characterize SWIR imagers by three ways: A)measurement of parameters typical for VIS-NIR cameras (Resolution, Minimal Resolvable Contrast, MTF, Distortion, FOV, Sensitivity, SNR, Noise Equivalent Input, Fixed Pattern Noise, Non Uniformity), B) measurement of parameters typical for thermal imagers (MRT, MDT, MTF, NETD, FPN, non uniformity, distortion, FOV), C) measurement of parameters of InGaAs FPA module at 1550 nm (Mean Detectivity, Noise Equivalent Irradiance, Noise, Dynamic range).
 Limiting tests to measurement of only type A parameters is acceptable in typical case of non-cooled SWIR cameras sensitive up to about 1700nm.
 Expanded tests including measurement of type B parameters are recommended in case of cooled SWIR cameras sensitive up to 2200nm.